-The IUPUI Office of Student Financial Services reviews each undergraduate and graduate financial aid applicant for SAP on an annual basis.
-This evaluation begins after Spring Semester grades have been posted in May and must be completed before financial aid can be awarded.
-After you submit the Free Application for Federal Student Aid (FAFSA) to IUPUI, you are evaluated to determine if you meet the standards for SAP.
-If you do not submit the FAFSA but apply for a private or Federal PLUS loan, you will also be evaluated for SAP.
+The Office of Student Financial Services reviews each undergraduate and graduate financial aid application for SAP on an annual basis.
+This evaluation begins after Spring Semester grades have been posted in May and must be completed for additional financial aid can be awarded.
+After you submit the Free Application for Federal Student Aid (FAFSA), you are evaluated to determine if you meet the standards for SAP.
+Students who do not submit the FAFSA but apply for a private loan or Federal Direct PLUS Loan will also be evaluated for SAP.

 Reinstatement of Financial Aid Eligibility

 You may reinstate your financial aid eligibility in two ways: